Power of Attorney kit (VIC)

 Does a POA have to be witnessed?

 Yes.
 An Enduring Power of Attorney must be signed by the principal in the presence of 2 witnesses.
-One must be a person eligible to witness statutory declarations.
-A full list of eligible witnesses is inlcuded with all of our documents and kits.
+A full list of eligibe witnesses is included with this kit.

 Does a POA have to registered?